Here is the 5 Minute Guided Meditation For Stress and Anxiety Script (Script & Mp3 Download)

 It’s almost impossible to find a solution to your problems when you are deep in stress, no matter how petty it is.
-Learning to focus all your energy in telling your mind to relax can be done through the ancient art of meditation.
+Learning to focus all your energy on telling your mind to relax can be done through the ancient art of meditation.

-Meditation allows you to focus your mind to a single idea and letting other thoughts disappear into nothing.
+Meditation allows you to focus your mind on a single idea and letting other thoughts disappear into nothing.
 Meditation classes will guide you through steps on how to initiate your mind into meditation and keeping it there during times of need.
 This will allow you to focus on a single thought, like finding a solution to your problem, while letting the worries and anxiety float away to nothing.

 Steps to meditation for stress management